Skip to Content

 He is at this really special age (12), and everything is kind of … dramatic.
 So I guess he had been rough-housing with the dogs earlier in the day and somehow managed to bite his lip.
 Then he dipped his fries in ketchup.
 And then?

-He gave us a full 5 minutes of that sharp intake of breath that happens when atomic wing sauce burns your face, complete with squinted eyes and slurping (I freaking cringe even typing that word) noises, and when we asked what was wrong all he could say was, “The Ketchup.
+He gave me a full 5 minutes of that sharp intake of breath that happens when atomic wing sauce burns your face, complete with squinted eyes and slurping (I freaking cringe even typing that word) noises, and when asked what was wrong all he could say was, “The Ketchup.
 IT BURNS.”

 Ketchup burn is a real thing, I guess.